lammps/lammps/doc/src/fix_bond_react.rst

 <molecule>` template, and only atoms in this fragment are used for the
 fit.
 Atoms are created only if no current atom in the simulation is within a distance R of any created atom, including the effect of periodic boundary conditions if applicable.
-R is defined by the *near* sub-keyword.
+R is defined by the *overlap* sub-keyword.
 Note that the default value for R is 0.0, which will allow atoms to strongly overlap if you are inserting where other atoms are present.
 The velocity of each created atom is initialized in a random direction with a magnitude calculated from the instantaneous temperature of the reaction site.

 The handedness of atoms that are chiral centers can be enforced by